Is the Neon Museum Worth Visiting? (Know Before You Go!)

 The only thing that remained were the two signs, the one you can see at the Neon Museum and another at the old, empty lot paying tribute to a business that time passed by.

-- The Moulin Rouge: – This sign is a reminder of a couple of the legends of Las Vegas, Nat King Cole, and Sammy Davis Jr., who founded The Moulin Rouge, a Vegas Casino that allowed patrons and performers of all colors and races to party into the early morning hours without discrimination.
+- The Moulin Rouge: – This sign is a reminder of a couple of the legends of Las Vegas, Nat King Cole, and Sammy Davis Jr., who founded The Moulin Rouge, a Sin City Casino that allowed patrons and performers of all colors and races to party into the early morning hours without discrimination.

-Even though the original structure burned down, the sign is preserved at the Neon Museum thereby keeping its history alive.
+Even though the original structure burned down, the sign is preserved at the Neon Museum, thereby keeping its history alive.

 - The Fitzgerald’s Coin: – This property has gone through quite a few name changes.
-Operating from 1987 to 2012 as Fitzgeralds Hotel and Casino it now is in operation as the D by Derek Stevens, a visionary from Fremont Street.
+Operating from 1987 to 2012 as Fitzgeralds Hotel and Casino, it is now in operation as the D by Derek Stevens, a visionary from Fremont Street.
 The property was also previously known as Sundance in the early 80s.
-Names change but the sign survives.
+Names change, but the sign survives.